Highlight of my day: Visiting with my precious nephew Leo.

 This approach was a success with my three big kids.
 True, occasionally someone would holler, “Penis!” while standing in line at the grocery store.
 And I have been amazed at some of the questions they asked me, without any embarrassment.
 But today, they are not shy about saying anything in front of me, which can be disconcerting but is better than the alternative.

-Because William is so oblivious we often carry on conversations right in front of him and assume he is not paying attention.
+Because William is so oblivious we often carry on discussions right in front of him and assume he is not paying attention.
 So the other night John and I were working and I asked a question that involved the very young mother of a client, who was married to a boy who was not the father of our client.
 William wasn’t even in the office but he heard me and started asking questions.
 “How could her husband not be her baby’s father?” he asked me.
 I said, “Well, she was married, but she had a boyfriend at the same time.”
 He mulled this over for a moment and then said, “People don’t mate like animals, do they?
 I mean, you just have a baby with someone if you spend a lot of time with them, right?”

 I could just feel John cringing at his desk and knew I wasn’t going to have any help in this conversation!
 I said, “Actually, people do mate.”
 “How?” said William.
 Buying time, I asked him, “How do you think animals mate?”
 “I don’t really know,” he responded.
 “I know they have to be near each other, and bugs have to actually be touching each other.”